dallasread/www.dallasread.com/_posts/musings/2013-11-17-showmanship-and-the-surrounding-choices.md

 - Confirm their suspicions
 - Help them throw rock at their enemies

-These five actions are a part of Blair Warren's One-Sentence Persuasion PDF ([Download Free with No Strings Attached](/assets/free/OneSentencePersuasion.pdf)).
+These five actions are a part of Blair Warren's One-Sentence Persuasion PDF ([View](/assets/free/OneSentencePersuasion.pdf)).